What’s New in the 2026 AMC8 Math Competition Syllabus? Registration Methods? Event Details? Academic Value? Plus AMC8 Introductory Handout

 Questions 21–25: Reserve 10–12 minutes.
 Prioritize problem types you can break through (e.g., using symmetry to simplify geometry optimization problems).

-3. Targeted Breakthrough for New High‑Difficulty Exam Points
+3. Targeted Breakthrough for High‑Difficulty Exam Points

 For the dynamic analysis of 3D nets, use geometry software to develop spatial visualization skills.